radstevee/radscanner/README.md

 # radscanner

 You've somehow landed on my pretty-much-alpha version of a Minecraft server scanner.
 This is essentially my rust learning Project.
+Capable of scanning ~10000 IPs/h on my 100Mbit/s connection.

 # Usage
 ```